vikkstar1/Tic-Tac-Toe-in-Python/README.md

 # Tic-Tac-Toe-in-Python
-This is a simple tic tac toe program written in python The tictactoe.py file is in the master branch
+The code is split in the simpel tic tac toe game and it's AI The tictactoe.py file is in the master branch